 A lot depends on the company’s policies in general.
 You can forget about being hired for a government position or any role where safety is paramount.
 However, in certain situations, a company might hire you on the proviso that you clean up your act.
 Such organizations will almost certainly test you regularly while you’re in their employ.

 Please note that the employer is the only party authorized to see your results, and it is illegal for them to share the information with other employers.
 Therefore, if you fail a drug screening for one company, you can get a job with a different organization if you pass its drug test.
 Alternatively, you can apply for a position with no pre-employment drug test.

 A final option is to use synthetic urine to try and cheat on your test.
 Brands such as Upass and Quick Fix are highly rated.
 However, it is illegal to use fake pee in many states, and you will face legal action if caught using it in these locations.

 Final Thoughts on Failing Your Drug Test

 If you don’t have this protection and test positive for marijuana, you don’t have to accept the result if you believe it is a false positive.
-Hopefully, you now understand that the pertinent question to ask in the face of a positive test is: “Can I take a GC-MS test?’
+Hopefully, you now understand that the pertinent question to ask in the face of a positive test is: ‘Can I take a GC-MS test?’
 If your employer refuses, you could have grounds for legal action.

 If you are looking for a detox product, we’ve tested quite a few different products.
-Below are the results from products we tried out.
+Below are the results from the products we tried out.

 - 20+ years of reputability